macaodha/batdetect2/docs/source/reference/cli/predict.rst

 Use ``--detection-threshold`` when you want to override the configured threshold for one run.

-.. click:: batdetect2.cli.inference:predict
+.. click:: batdetect2.cli.inference:process
-   :prog: batdetect2 predict
+   :prog: batdetect2 process
    :nested: full